-Sport Ireland - Core Funding Grant of €115,000
+Sport Ireland - Core Funding Grant (Received in 2022 - €115,000)

 This grant contributed towards enhancing the operational capacity of members through support services such as Garda Vetting, Board recruitment services etc and the continuation of the Federation's representation function.
-The grant covers the calendar year ending 31 December 2021.
-The grant received is included in the Income and Expenditure Account of the Company for the financial year ended 31 December 2021.
+The grant covers the calendar year ending 31 December 2022.
+The grant received is included in the Income and Expenditure Account of the Company for the financial year ended 31 December 2022.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.